|Social Studies Course Offerings|

 Western Civilization, Western Civilization Honors

 This is a survey course in Western Civilization.
 The development of world culture is traced from early civilization through the accomplishments of the Renaissance and the discovery of America.
 Geographical concepts are reinforced throughout this course via extensive map work.
-This course is required for all Pre-Freshmen.
+This course is required for all Pre-Freshmen and new Freshmen.

-United States History is a state-required course which is taken during sophomore year.
+American History is a state-required course which is taken during sophomore year.
 It is designed to familiarize students with our rich heritage in an understandable, chronological order.
 Consideration is also given to the many accomplishments of American women throughout our history.
-U.S. History spans from pre-Columbian America through the depression era of the 1930s.
+American History spans from Pre-Columbian America through the depression era of the 1930s.

 This course is designed to provide students with the analytic skills and factual knowledge necessary to deal with problems and materials of a college level American History class.
 Students will learn how to analyze historical documents and weigh the evidence.
 Students will develop skills necessary to arrive at conclusions on the basis of informed judgment and to present reasons and evidence clearly and persuasively in essay format.
-Writing and critical thinking skills are used daily in preparation for the AP examination.
-Students are required to take the AP United States History exam in May.
+Writing and critical thinking skills are used daily in preparation for the AP examinations.
+Students enrolled in this course will be required to take the College Board AP exam in May.

 The World History course requires students to engage with the dynamics of continuity and change across historical periods that are included in the course.
 Focus of the course will center on Modern World History from a global perspective.
 Juniors are required to take World History.